LLNL/zfp/README.md

-support high throughput read and write random access.  zfp also supports streaming compression of integer and floating-point data, e.g., for applications that read and write large data sets to and from disk.
+support high throughput read and write random access.  zfp also supports streaming compression of integer and floating-point data, e.g., for applications that read and write large data sets to and from disk. zfp is primarily written in C and C++ but also includes Python and Fortran bindings.

 zfp was developed at Lawrence Livermore National Laboratory and is loosely based on the algorithm described in the following paper: